Melanius Mullarkey

-Melanius Daniel Mullarkey (born 11 January 1992) is a Saint Lucian footballer who plays for Bala Town and the Saint Lucia national team.
+Melanius Daniel Mullarkey (born 11 January 1992) is a Saint Lucian footballer capped by the Saint Lucia national team.
 He plays as a defender.

 Early life

 Mullarkey was born on the island of Saint Lucia.
 His family is from Soufriere and central Castries.
 His family moved to the United Kingdom in 2002 when he was 10 years old.
 It was at this time that he gained an interest in football.

 Club career

 Mullarkey soon began playing in the local Sunday leagues.
 He was scouted by Birmingham City and stayed with the club's academy for five years before moving to Coventry City.
 Following his departure from Coventry City, Mullarkey traveled to Cyprus to play for AEL Limassol.
 He returned to the United Kingdom the following year and has played for numerous non-league clubs since then.
 In 2015 he had a short trial stint with Cork City of the League of Ireland Premier Division.

 Mullarkey signed for Southern League Premier Division Central side Bromsgrove Sporting on 5 September 2020, following a successful trial period.
 Melanius then signed for fellow Southern League Premier Division Central side Redditch United on 23 October 2020 He was released by the club in May 2021.

 In August 2021 he joined Cymru North side Bangor City.
 He left the club in December 2021 after they were suspended from Welsh domestic football.
 In January 2022 he joined Cymru Premier team Bala Town.